Business liability insurance (AVB)

 Business liability insurance is also available for the self-employed.
 This insurance for entrepreneurs insures against damage caused during work or an assignment.
 47% of self-employed persons have this type of insurance.
 Professional liability insurance is also a necessity for a self-employed person, especially for those working in an advisory role, such as an engineer or an architect.
 It insures against financial damage caused by professional errors.

-Liability insurance for self-employed persons →
+Liability insurance for self-employed persons →Is business liability insurance mandatory?

 It is not required by law, but there are certain instances where it might be deemed necessary, where clients or suppliers ask for it.
 The Trade Association can also purchase this insurance.